Interviewing made easy

 The prep page includes the candidate’s resume, what questions to ask, and the option to print the interview questions.

 It’s important to provide your interview feedback as close to the interview as possible.
-We suggest you bring your laptop with you to the interview and take notes in Talent Sonar during the interview or directly after the interview.
+We suggest you bring your laptop with you to the interview and take notes in TalVista while you’re talking with each candidate.

 To print your questions

 - Click print off your questions here under Things to remember